maen-bn/ldaplookup/README.md

 # LDAP Lookup
 =================
-LDAP lookup is a simple LDAP entries lookup provider for use with in Laravel 5
+LDAP lookup is a simple LDAP entries lookup provider for use with in Laravel 5.1 LTS

 ## Installation

-The tool requires you have [PHP](https://php.net) 5.4.*+ and [Composer](https://getcomposer.org).
+The tool requires you have [PHP](https://php.net) 5.5.9+ and [Composer](https://getcomposer.org).

 The get the latest version of LDAP lookup, add the following line to your `composer.json` file:
 ```